ayushgupta0542/IPv4-Addressing/README.md

 ![alt image](https://github.com/ayushgupta0542/IPv4-Addressing/blob/a13b636fe13dfba8d0703ce0703de2af8332eb21/Physical%20Network%20Layout.png)

 # Router Interface Configuration
-The router has three gigabit Ethernet interfaces .
-Each is the default gateway for a different LAN .
+The router has three gigabit Ethernet interfaces.

+Each is the default gateway for a different LAN.

 All interfaces are up/up which means that the physical and data link layers are up and running.

 Interface             	IP Address	            Subnet Mask	            Connected Network GigabitEthernet0/0	    15.255.255.254	        255.0.0.0 (/8)	        15.0.0.0/8